dilevin/newtons_cradle_vfm_tests/README.md

 # newtons_cradle_vfm_tests
 A bunch of generative videos of Newton's Cradle

 The videos are stored using [GIT LFS](https://git-lfs.com).
 Please make sure this is installed before cloning the repo.
+On most platforms you can view the videos without cloning the repo by clicking on the files in Github and then clicking **view raw**.

 I used this prompt to generate all examples in a brand new conversation with google gemini